Partition identities from higher level crystals of $A_1^{(1)}$: Introduction and statement of results

 \section{Introduction and statement of results}

-The content of this paper lies within in intersection of combinatorics (in particular, the study of partition identities) and the representation theory of affine Kac--Moody algebras.
-Every since Lepowsky and Wilson's foundational work~\cite{Lepowsky,Lepowsky2} a productive relationship has been established between these two fields.
+The content of this paper lies in the intersection of combinatorics (in particular, the study of partition identities) and the representation theory of affine Kac--Moody algebras.
+Lepowsky, Milne and Wilson's foundational work~\cite{Le-Mi1,Lepowsky,Lepowsky2} has led to a productive relationship between these two fields.
 We now recall some background and provide a brief description of the principal mechanism through which this interaction takes place.

-A partition of a positive integer $n$ is a non-increasing sequence of natural numbers whose sum is $n$.
+A partition of a natural number $n$ is a non-increasing sequence of positive integers whose sum is $n$.
 For example, the partitions of $4$ are $(4), (3,1), (2,2), (2,1,1)$ and $(1,1,1,1)$.
 Among the most famous and ubiquitous partition and $q$-series identities are those of Rogers--Ramanujan \cite{RogersRamanujan}.
-In $q$-series form, they can be stated as follows: \begin{theorem}[The Rogers--Ramanujan identities] Let $i=0$ or $1$.
+In $q$-series form, they can be stated as follows: \begin{theo}[The Rogers--Ramanujan identities] Let $i=0$ or $1$.
 Then